 ‘E-commerce’ and ‘online shopping’ are often used interchangeably but at its core e-commerce is much broader than this – it embodies a concept for doing business online, incorporating a multitude of different services e.g. making online payments, booking flights etc.

-E-commerce has experienced rapid growth since its humble beginnings with e-commerce sales projected to grow to 434.2 billion USD by 2017.
-The power of e-commerce should not be underestimated as it continues to pervade everyday life and present significant opportunity for small, medium and large businesses and online investors.
+E-commerce has experienced rapid growth since its humble beginnings with e-commerce sales projected to grow to 599.2 billion USD by 2024.
+The COVID-19 outbreak saw e-commerce sales spike 25% in March 2020 alone.
+The power of e-commerce should not be underestimated as it continues to pervade everyday life and present significant opportunities for small, medium, and large businesses and online investors.
 You don’t need to look far to see the potential of e-commerce businesses.
-Amazon, for example, which set the standard for customer-orientated websites as well as a lean supply chain, has been seen to sell in excess of 426 items per second.
+Amazon, for example, which set the standard for customer-orientated websites as well as a lean supply chain, is selling over 4000 items a minute from SMBs alone.